-NEW YORK/EWORLDWIRE/July 2, 2015 — The Law Offices of Michael S Lamonsoff is representing the family traumatized by New Jersey-based Childs Funeral Home which handled the body of their infant son.
+NEW YORK/EWORLDWIRE/July 2, 2015 — The team of wrongful death attorneys at The Law Offices of Michael S Lamonsoff is representing the family traumatized by New Jersey-based Childs Funeral Home which handled the body of their infant son.

 Without parental authority to pick up the body from Monmouth Medical Center, Childs Funeral Home nevertheless obtained the body of stillborn infant Kevin Lawrence Jr. and then allowed the baby’s body to become so severely decomposed that his parents were unable to view it before burial.

 Laverne Brown and Kevin Lawrence were having their first child together.
 Their family of five includes three children from previous partners.
 They excitedly awaited this new baby to officially “tie” the family together.
 When the Kevin Lawrence Jr. was delivered stillborn, the family was devastated.
 The parents insisted upon seeing the baby and holding him in the delivery room.
 They immediately began looking for the best funeral home they could find for their precious son, intending to have an open casket service where the family could view the baby one last time before his burial.

 Several funeral homes were interviewed before the parents made their final choice.
 Included in interviews was Childs Funeral Home, a family owned New Jersey business which they decided against.
 They instead chose Jackson Funeral Home to be the handler of their child’s final rites.

 In an apparent attempt to obtain funeral fees from the grieving parents, Childs Funeral Home moved forward without any authorization whatsoever and retrieved the baby’s body.
 It is unclear why the body was released to Childs Funeral Home without consent from the family.

 When the family’s chosen service, Jackson Funeral Home, went to retrieve the body on June 16, Jackson representatives were informed that he had already been retrieved by Childs two days prior.